Vivojay/mariana-music-player/help.md

 require finite media with a known duration, bind bare numbers to library indices, and never alter the source file.
 Blocking remains independent and takes precedence over a saved region.

+For example, `region current start 0:30` changes only the start to 30 seconds;
+`region current end 3:45` changes only the end to 3 minutes 45 seconds.
+Use `region 12 start 5.180` to change the start of library item 12 instead of the active track.
+If the other bound has never been set, it remains unset (the natural beginning or end).
+A lone unlabeled timestamp is refused: explicitly write `start` or `end` so there is no ambiguity.
+Invalid updates leave both saved bounds unchanged.
+Bounds persist across restarts and apply on the next playback start; saving them does not interrupt or seek the current playback.

 ## Playlists